 Watering and Fertilizing your Goldfish plant:

-To understand if the soil is moist enough or not you can touch it, if it gives a clinging effect without any extra water then it is moist.
+To understand if the soil is moist enough or not you can touch it, if it gives a clinging effect without any extra water, then it is moist.

-To fertilize indoor plants always use water soluble fertilizers.
-You can use an organic fertilizer half the recommended strength in the spring and summer time, twice a month when the plant is actively growing and starting to bloom.
+To fertilize indoor plants always use water-soluble fertilizers.
+You can use an organic fertilizer half the recommended strength in the spring and summertime, twice a month when the plant is actively growing and starting to bloom.

 Trimming and repotting the plant:

 Trimming is very much necessary for summer and spring.
-It will give the plant the chance of growing healthier and denser.
+It will give the plant a chance of growing healthier and denser.
 Also removing the dead parts will keep your plant fresh all the time.

 Trimming can also help in making the plant bloom quickly.
-As the plant is trailing, branching and spreading in nature a perfect trim can result in the beautiful shape of the plant.
+As the plant is trailing, branching and spreading in nature, a perfect trim can result in the beautiful shape of the plant.

 Reporting is also recommended when the plant has completed a couple of years of its lifetime.
-At that time you can repot it in a clean container for health and hygiene purpose.
+At that time you can repot it in a clean container for health and hygiene purposes.
 Or you can separate the branches and plant it in different containers to get more goldfish plants.